ameypophali/Android-mobile-app-development/README.md

-# AndroidMobileApplication
+# Android Applications
-The repository contains the Android applications code that were made as a part of the course 'Mobile Application Development'.
+The repository contains the Android applications that were developed to increase proficiency in application development on a mobile platform.
 The apps are developed in Java using Android Studio.
+Android Studio uses Gradle as a Build System.
+A brief overview of the applications is provided here.

 About the Android Applications